In crisis now? Call 000.

 3B.
 Increase personal safety

 3C.
-Find housing and accomodation
+Find housing and accommodation

 This was the website that helped me get away – this was the most important thing that I found.